sous-chefs/java/README.md

 This recipe installs the Oracle JRE or JDK provided by a custom YUM repositories.
-It also uses the `alternatives` system on RHEL/Debian families to set the default Java.
+It also uses the `alternatives` system on RHEL families to set the default Java.

 ## windows